As our loved ones become older and experience challenges with daily living it is important to consider all of the elderly care options available.

-There are various living options available to elderly people today which can be split into ‘home care services’ (hourly home care or live-in care) and ‘specialist residential accommodation’.
-Residential accommodation can itself be into two categories, ‘institutional accommodation’ (nursing homes and care homes) and ‘specialist housing’ (retirement housing, assisted living and retirement villages).
+There are various living options available to older people today which can be split into ‘home care services’ (hourly home care or live-in care) and ‘specialist residential accommodation’.
+Residential accommodation can itself be put into two categories, ‘institutional accommodation’ (nursing homes and care homes) and ‘specialist housing’ (retirement housing, assisted living and retirement villages).

 With an increased focus on enabling elderly people to remain in the comfort of their own home for as long as possible, hourly home care is growing in popularity.
-An individual or a couple can receive the support of a home carer which may include anything from basic domestic support, companionship, personal care, medication help through to support for more complex conditions such as dementia or Parkinson’s.
+An individual or a couple can receive the support of a care assistant which may include anything from basic domestic support, companionship, personal care, medication help through to support for more complex conditions such as dementia or Parkinson’s.
 Some providers will offer visits for anything from 15 minutes upwards, albeit organisations striving for the highest standards don’t tend to provide visits of less than 1 hour.

 Home care providers are required to be registered with the Care Quality Commission (“CQC”) and because the service can be tailored to each individual (according to a bespoke care plan) a wide range of care needs can be supported effectively.
 However, there are instances where either practicalities or costs can result in live-in care or specialist residential accommodation being more appropriate (e.g. where there is a need for full-time 24-hour nursing).